 At the end of the operation a stent (small plastic tube) is left internally.
 The tube passes from the kidney to the bladder and is removed a few weeks after the operation once everything has settled down.
 The purpose of the stent is to allow the system to remain at low pressure and to encourage the new joint to heal.

 Although most stones can be treated with endoscopic surgery such as laser lithotripsy, large stones will often require 2 or 3 attempts for completely clear the stones.
 Laparoscopic surgery for kidney stone removal is a minimally invasive option to remove a large stone without fragmentation by laser in a single operation.

-Dr Louie-Johnsun gained exposure to this uncommon procedure on several urological medical aid trips to Vietnam where there is no access to laser lithotripsy.
+A/Prof Louie-Johnsun gained exposure to this uncommon procedure on several urological medical aid trips to Vietnam where there is no access to laser lithotripsy.

 Surgery for prostate cancer is called radical prostatectomy (RP).
 It involves complete removal of the prostate gland and can be performed via a standard open incision or keyhole / laparoscopic surgery.
 Keyhole or laparoscopic radical prostatectomy (LRP) is a minimally invasive technique that can be achieved with or without the assistance of an expensive robotic machine.

 Traditionally radical prostatectomy was performed through a single incision that extends from the pubic bone to just below the umbilicus (belly button).
 For laparoscopic prostatectomy we use 5 small incisions through which ports are placed and specialised instruments and telescopic cameras are then inserted through the ports to perform the surgery in a precise manner facilitated by magnified vision.